Indirect Tax

 Cross-Border SaaS Sales (EU Example)

-A SaaS company based in Poland sells a year’s worth of service to another company based in Sweden.
+A SaaS company based in Poland sells a year’s worth of services to another company based in Sweden.
 In this case, the supplier in Poland can apply the reverse charge mechanism.
-The buyer in Sweden will be responsible for reporting and paying the VAT they should have been charged on the sale.
-Note that this only applies if the Polish company has no physical presence, such as employees or offices, in Sweden.
+The buyer in Sweden will be responsible for reporting and remitting the VAT due over the transaction in their own Swedish VAT return.

 Domestic Construction Industry (UK Example)